Helpful Gardening Tips

 Rosa Pakustris- Swamp Rose shrub grows to 3’-8’ tall, and its arching, woody branches create a circumference at least as wide.
 It spreads slowly by sending out suckers.
 Its stems are usually reddish, although they may also be light green, reddish green, or brown.
 Prickles are evenly spaced on the stems at opposite, 90-degree angles from each other.
 These prickles are curved, broad at the base, and ¼” long.
 The leaves of rosa palustris are odd-pinnate; there are typically seven leaflets, but 5 and sometimes nine also occur.
 Each leaflet is one ¼ - 2 ½” long and ½ -1” wide.
 They have a broad-elliptic shape with serrated edges.
 The upper side of the leaflets is dark green, while the lower is light green.
 The swamp rose has the large, fragrant flowers of the rose family, which last for 6 to 8 weeks (typically June through July).
 The flowers occur individually or in small groups of 2-4.

-They have five dark to light pink petals with five green sepals and numerous yellow stamens in the center.
+Swamp Rose's have five dark to light pink petals with five green sepals and numerous yellow stamens in the center.

 The very center of each flower is frequently pink or orange-red, a surprising contrast that is unusual among roses.
 The flowers have a diameter of 1 to 2 inches and are pollinated by long-tongued bees like bumblebees.
 The resulting fruit is red rose hips with hard seed coats that birds eat and spread.